Generic Name: lenvatinib (len VA ti nib)

 To make sure you get the entire dose, add 1 more tablespoon of liquid to the same glass, swirl gently and drink right away.

-Call your doctor if you are sick with vomiting or diarrhea.
+Call your doctor if you are sick with vomiting or severe diarrhea.
 Prolonged illness can lead to dehydration and kidney failure while you are taking lenvatinib.

 Lenvatinib is usually given until your body no longer responds to the medication.